 The forays into biblical interpretation are admirable and strike at the heart of creationism.
 Entire sections are devoted to precursory creation and flood myths, such as those of the Sumerians and Babylonians, the Documentary Hypothesis, and debunking “flood geology.”
 As Prothero tells us, “The Bible is a composite of multiple sources that did not always agree with each other.” (p.
 30) It is truly refreshing to see a scientist as capable of dissecting the often thorny issues of religion as of science, even though his treatment here is unlikely to break new ground for those well-versed in biblical studies.

-All roads lead back to the American creationist movement, and its cognate intelligent design (ID), from its hyper-evangelical roots in the 19th century to the many spouts of obstructionist fervor in the courtroom.1 While most of these efforts collapsed of course, there is a rich history to be told here of the rhapsodic and very much ongoing quarrel over the legality of teaching alternatives to evolution science in public school systems around the country.
+All roads lead back to the American creationist movement, and its cognate intelligent design (ID), from its hyper-evangelical roots in the 19th century to the many spouts of obstructionist fervor in the courtroom.1 While most of these efforts collapsed of course, there is a rich history to be told here of the rhapsodic and very much ongoing quarrel over the legality of teaching alternatives to evolution in public school systems around the country.
 Prothero also recounts his own debates with creationists and the predictable tactics they employ to evade the portfolio of evidence unearthed by the scientific community.
 With devastating effectiveness, Prothero yanks the rug out from the creationism and ID peddlers and pinpoints the errors in their tattered objections.

 Fossils Tell the Story

 In reconstructing the evolutionary history of life, scientists look to the strongest clues available: those written in the earth itself.
 As one of the most accomplished paleontologists of the past two decades, having been on the front lines of discoveries of the highest echelon, Prothero is in rare form with his dizzying knowledge of the fossil record.
-Unfortunately for biologists, the discovery of a fossil is actually an overwhelmingly improbable event due to the unforgiving processes of fossilization and deposition, combined with the fact that few are actually searching for them.
+Unfortunately for biologists, the discovery of a fossil is actually an overwhelmingly improbable event due to the unforgiving processes of fossilization and deposition, combined with the fact that few scientists are actually searching for them.
 Prothero remarks that it is a miracle the fossil record is complete as it is, walking us through example after example of evolutionary sequences, highlighting transitional forms along the way as well as each taxon’s overall place in the topiary of life.

-Our guided tour commences with the smallest of life on earth, the microbial forms of bacteria and viruses which subsist in our shared struggle for survival and the relatively rapid evolution these microfossils undergo.
+Our guided tour commences with the smallest of life on earth, the microbial forms of bacteria which subsist in our shared struggle for survival and the relatively rapid evolution these microfossils undergo.
 We next work our way up to invertebrates, and from there, fish, and then proceed to the nonamniote tetrapods (what the rest of us might call amphibians).
 Next Prothero discusses the selection pressures giving rise to land-based animals’ return to the sea and the reptilian’s branching evolutionary tree leading to the dinosaurs and, later, birds.
 Priority is then shifted to the mammals.
 Horse, rhino, pinniped (seals, sea lions and walruses) and whale evolution are among the most remarkable examples in science of later observation confirming prediction.2

 The book concludes with a recap of our own origins.
-Some 6,000 hominid fossils have been located to date, and biologists have made significant progress on piecing together the complete canvas of human evolution.
+Some 6,000 hominid fossils have been located to date, and biologists have made significant progress in piecing together the complete canvas of human evolution.
 The various collections preserved by museums around the world document our ancestry in near-cinematic form.
 Upon Prothero’s first visit to the Kenya National Museum, he reminisces, “A tour through the bomb-proof hominid vault in the Kenya National Museum in Nairobi is a revelation: a whole room full of fossils that document our evolution, and whose existence the creationists must deny.” (p.
 336)

 Slaying the Slain